How will YOU celebrate Computer Science Education Week this year?

 VIDEO SUBMISSION REQUIREMENTS:

-- Video must be between 60 - 75 seconds total (including intro slides)
+- Video must be no longer than 2-3 minutes (including intro slides)

 - Video must have a title slide and credits slide